ClementNerma/Rave/docs/books/hybrid.md

 When declaring a class, we sometimes encounter a problem when we want to make specific instances.
 For instance, let's say we have a `Hero` class.
 With it we want to describe a warrior, which has no `mp` but a `rage` attribute that increases when he receives damages which increases its attack points.
 At the opposite, we have wizards, who don't have `rage` but `mp` to use spell on their target.

-The warrior could have a `isEnraged()` method that returns a boolean to check if it is in a rage state, and wizards could have a `fireball()` method to throw a fireball to the ennemy.
+The warrior could have a `rage` attribute to check if their rage level, and the wizard could have a `fireball()` method to throw a fireball to the ennemy.

 Of course, we could implement this in a single class, by having a `type` attribute for instance that describes if the hero is a warrior or a wizard, and do the check in the two methods we just saw to forbid warriors using fireballs and always keep a nil rage for wizards.
 But that'd make our code less clear and less maintable, and that'll be even worse if we add new type of heroes (like a dragon that can fly to avoid attacks, or a demon that invokes some demoniac creatures).